Pedigree Sindy Dolls 1963+ England

 In 1968 Sindy got an updated look with real eyelashes, a twist n’ turn waist, side parted hair style in several different colors.
 In 1969 a new see through acetate box for Sindy was introduced.

 From 1978 to1979 Louis Marx manufactured a Sindy doll for the American market, by 1986 the rights to manufacture Sindy were sold to Hasbro when Pedigree went bankrupt.
-In the 1990’s Mattel brought a lawsuit against Hasbro as they had redesigned Sindy’s face, which Mattel felt it was too similar to their Barbie doll, as such, this Sindy was no longer sold in the USA.
+In the 1990’s Mattel brought a lawsuit against Hasbro who had redesigned Sindy’s face mold, which Mattel felt it was too similar to their Barbie doll.
+Because of the lawsuit, the Hasbro redesigned Sindy doll was no longer sold in the USA.
 Vivid Imaginations is still selling Sindy products in Britain today.